Woodstock Senior Center

 127 West 43rd Street, New York, NY 10036

 Phone: 212-575-0693 | Email: [email protected]

-Woodstock Senior Center opened in 1977.
+Woodstock Older Adult Center opened in 1977.
 It is located on the second floor of the Woodstock Hotel, one of Project FIND’s three residential buildings.

-The senior center is accessible by elevator and features a large programming space, a computer room, and a commercial grade kitchen.
-Prior to COVID, the location provided daily health and cultural programs in addition to serving nutritious, freshly prepared breakfast and lunch meals to seniors five days per week.
+The center is accessible by elevator and features a large programming space, computer room, and commercial grade kitchen.

-NOTE: Project FIND’s Homeless In Reach Plus (HIR+) Program, which provides supportive services (showers, clothing, housing assistance, etc.) to homeless seniors and is located on the same floor as the Woodstock Senior Center, is open for in-person services Monday through Friday from 9am to 5pm.
+Project FIND’s Homeless In Reach Plus (HIR+) Program, which provides supportive services (showers, clothing, housing assistance, etc.) to homeless seniors is located on the same floor as the Woodstock Senior Center.

-Chenal Thompson has 15 years of experience working in the aging community.
-She joined the Project FIND in 2006 and has held several positions within the organization, including Administrative Assistant and Assistant Program Director.
-Her areas of expertise include within the field of aging include consumer satisfaction, program development, and senior technology.
-Chenal's vision is for the Woodstock Senior Center to be a space where older adults not only receive healthy meals, but also engage in activities that stimulate both their mind and body.
+Chenal Thompson has over 15 years of experience working in the aging community.
+She joined Project FIND in 2006 and has held several positions within the organization, including Administrative Assistant and Assistant Program Director.
+Her areas of expertise within the field of aging include consumer satisfaction, program development, and senior technology.
+Chenal's vision is for the Woodstock Older Adult Center is to be a space where older adults not only receive healthy meals, but also engage in activities that stimulate both their mind and body.
 She holds a B.S. in Computer Information Systems from SUNY College of Technology, Delhi.